leocodeio-spectral/spectral-ui/README.md

-# main branch for deployment
+# Main branch for development